antonioChristofoletti/course-alura-django-py/README.md

 Interesting doc: `https://docs.djangoproject.com/pt-br/2.2/misc/design-philosophies/`

-Django is a framework used in order to create websites using python application/code as backend and providing the pages.
+Django is a framework used in order to create webserver (website/web api) using python application/code as backend and providing the pages.

+Django takes carry all the major points: good syntax, security, ORM, MVT architecture (MVC), admin interface, good dev community and so on.

 ## Apps and Project